fhiso/legacy-format/serialization.md

 -   `[PRFX]` and `[DEFN]` are used to encode the [IRI Dictionary].
     They appear only as pseudo-substructures of the *head* *structure*.

+-   `[CHAR]` is used to specify the character encoding of the dateaset's serialization.
+    It appears only as pseudo-substructures of the *head* *structure*.

 -   `[TRLR]` is always the last element of a serialised dataset.